StableUnit/MonteCarloSimulation/README.md

 # Reserve Ratio

-In the beginning, while the Stable Unit economy is small, the price band (spread) surrounding the stable price tight and the contract is fully backed at target reserve ratio of 1:1.
+In the beginning, while the Stable Unit economy is small, the price band (spread) surrounding the stable price is tight and the contract is fully backed at target reserve ratio of 1:1.
 This effectively shields the contract from risk but limits the possible quantity of Stable Units in incirculation.
 As the market grows however, the reserve ratio decreases and the the bid-ask